Tips For Job Seekers

 You are not finished yet.
 It is important to assess the interview shortly after it is concluded.
 Following your interview you should:

 Everyone knows that a thank you letter should be sent after an interview, but very few people actually send one.
 Make sure you are one of those few.
-It could give you the edge. arrow up Return to Interviewing Strategies
+It could give you the edge.

-arrow up Return to table of contents
+return to table of contents

 ILLEGAL QUESTIONS